Adaptive Conformal Prediction for Quantum Machine Learning: Appendix: Conformal Prediction Beyond Exchangeability

-where $Z = (Z_1,\dots, Z_{n+1})$ represents the original data sequence, $Z^i=(Z_1,\ldots ,Z_{i-1},Z_{n+1},Z_{i+1},\ldots ,Z_{n},Z_i)$ represents the same sequence but with the $i^{th}$ and $(n+1)^{th}$ observations swapped, $S(z)\in \mathbb{R}^{n+1}$ is the residual vector with entries $(S(z))_i=\hat S(x_i,y_i; \mathcal A_{x_i,T_i})$, and $\text{d}_\text{TV}$ denotes the total variation distance.
+where $Z = (Z_1,\dots, Z_{n+1})$ represents the original data sequence, $Z^i=(Z_1,\ldots ,Z_{i-1},Z_{n+1},Z_{i+1},\ldots ,Z_{n},Z_i)$ represents the same sequence but with the $i^\text{th}$ and $(n+1)^\text{th}$ observations swapped, $S(z)\in \mathbb{R}^{n+1}$ is the residual vector with entries $(S(z))_i=\hat S(x_i,y_i; \mathcal A_{x_i,T_i})$, and $\text{d}_\text{TV}$ denotes the total variation distance.
 Their method protects against shifts in the distributions of the $Z_i$'s and, as a consequence, shifts in the scores.

 The method provides a coverage guarantee of at least $1-\alpha$ minus a specific correction term.
-This correction reflects how much the data deviates from exchangeability, weighted by the importance given to each observation.
-If the data is truly exchangeable, this correction becomes zero, restoring the standard $1-\alpha$ guarantee.
+This correction reflects how much the data deviate from exchangeability, weighted by the importance given to each observation.
+If the data are truly exchangeable, this correction becomes zero, restoring the standard $1-\alpha$ guarantee.
 However, in QML, the size of this correction is in practice unknown.
-This prevents the ability to adjust the weights to counteract large distributional shifts, meaning no practical lower bound on coverage can be given without making further assumptions.
+This limits the ability to adjust the weights to counteract large distributional shifts, meaning no practical lower bound on coverage can be given without making further assumptions.